-Reinforcement learning (RL) has become a central component of the post-training pipeline for large language models (LLMs), enabling improvements in reasoning, tool use, safety alignment, and preference optimization at scale~\cite{team2025kimi,guo2025deepseek,shao2024deepseekmath}.
-While modern RL algorithms such as PPO~\cite{schulman2017proximalpolicyoptimizationalgorithms} and GRPO~\cite{shao2024deepseekmathpushinglimitsmathematical} have significantly improved stability and sample efficiency, the system design of LLM RL remains largely conventional.
-Most existing pipelines assume a centralized deployment in which learners and rollout workers are co-located inside the data center, and training proceeds in tightly coupled iteration cycles~\cite{sheng2025hybridflow}.
+Reinforcement learning (RL) has become a central component of post-training for large language models (LLMs), driving improvements in reasoning, tool use, safety alignment, and preference optimization at scale~\citep{team2025kimi,guo2025deepseek,shao2024deepseekmath}.
+While modern algorithms such as PPO~\citep{schulman2017proximalpolicyoptimizationalgorithms} and GRPO~\citep{shao2024deepseekmath} have advanced stability and sample efficiency, the system design of LLM RL remains largely conventional: most pipelines co-locate learners and rollout workers inside a data center and run tightly coupled iteration cycles~\citep{sheng2025hybridflow}.

-This design increasingly conflicts with the cost structure of contemporary RL workloads.
-In many RLHF-style pipelines, rollout generation dominates wall-clock time, often accounting for the majority of the total training duration due to test-time scaling, while the learner remains intermittently idle~\cite{sheng2025hybridflow,fu2025areal,he2025history}.
-Despite this imbalance, rollouts are typically executed on the same expensive GPU clusters used for learning, even though they consist primarily of forward passes and reward evaluation.
-As a result, scaling RL post-training frequently translates into disproportionately high financial cost, limiting accessibility and slowing experimentation for rollout-heavy tasks.

-Recent systems~\cite{noukhovitch2024asynchronous,fu2025areal,he2025history,zhong2025streamrl,xiao2025echo} have begun to relax strict synchronization in RL pipelines.
-However, these systems assume controlled training environments, where rollout workers and learners are deployed within the same administrative domain, connected by provisioned high-bandwidth interconnects, or organized as multi-datacenter GPU clusters~\cite{zhong2025streamrl}.
-While asynchronous execution improves utilization under these assumptions, it does not fundamentally change the cost structure of RL post-training, as rollout generation remains tightly coupled to expensive centrally managed infrastructure.

-In contrast, distributed inference resources are usually abundant and cheaper, consisting of independent and loosely managed inference nodes such as geographically distributed cloud instances or opportunistic compute resources~\citep{borzunov2023petals, ryabinin2023swarm}.
-RL training needs trajectories wherever they come from, so we can leverage cheap resources to aggregate enough rollouts to saturate training.

-However, decentralization naturally introduces new system characteristics, including heterogeneous throughput, wide-area communication latency, and dynamic availability.
-These effects are not artifacts of poor engineering, but inherent consequences of operating across heterogeneous and wide-area environments.
-Naively extending centralized synchronous or asynchronous RL designs to such settings lead to severe inefficiencies, including training bubbles and excessive overprovisioning.